dotnet/linker/docs/error-codes.md

 ## Error Codes

-#### `IL1001`: Failed to process XML substitution: 'XML document location'.
+#### `IL1001`: Failed to process 'XML document location'.
 Feature 'feature' does not specify a "featurevalue" attribute

 - The substitution in 'XML document location' with feature value 'feature' does not use the `featurevalue` attribute.
 These attributes have to be used together.

-#### `IL1002`: Failed to process XML substitution: 'XML document location'.
+#### `IL1002`: Failed to process 'XML document location'.
 Unsupported non-boolean feature definition 'feature'

 - The substitution in 'XML document location' with feature value 'feature' sets the attribute `featurevalue` to a non-boolean value.
 Only boolean values are supported for this attribute.